 Instruction to TGmf Editor: Update TGmf D1.0 P1046L20 as shown below.

-The Transmit Power field is set to the transmit power used to transmit the frame containing the TPC Report element.
+If a frame containing the TPC Report element is carried in a non-HT duplicate PPDU, the Transmit Power field is set to the transmit power per 20 MHz bandwidth.
+Otherwise, the Transmit Power field is set to the transmit power of the entire bandwidth of the PPDU carrying the frame containing the TPC Report element.
 The field is coded as a 2s complement signed integer in units of decibels relative to 1 mW.
 The tolerance for the transmit power value reported in the TPC Response element is ± 5 dB.
 This tolerance is defined as the difference, in decibels, between the reported power value and the actual EIRP of the STA (when transmitting 1500 octet frames or maximum MPDU sized-frames, whichever is smaller).

 [End of File]